TextExpander By Subscription One Year Later

 As I write this, it has been one year since Smile introduced TextExpander 6 for Mac and TextExpander 4 for iPhone and iPad, along with the bombshell news that the new versions would be free but require a paid subscription at textexpander.com (see “TextExpander 6 Adds Teams and Subscription Billing,” 6 April 2016).
 The mandatory subscription model provoked cries of dismay among many users, and within days, Smile had responded as we described in “Smile Brings Back Standalone TextExpander, Reduces Subscription Price ” on 13 April 2016.
-(Full disclosure: Smile is a longtime TidBITS sponsor and I have written books about both previous versions of TextExpander and about Smile’s PDFpen.)
+(Full disclosure: Smile is a longtime TidBITS sponsor and I have written books about both previous versions of TextExpander and Smile’s PDFpen.)

 Although I had worked closely with Smile while writing about TextExpander and PDFpen, I was as surprised as anyone when I heard about the subscription model and the tethering of TextExpander to a cloud-served snippet library.
 At the time, I thought that Smile had put itself into an awkward position: in order to defray the costs of running the TextExpander cloud service the company had to charge a subscription fee, but all Smile could offer customers at the service’s introduction was the promise of more frequent app updates and vague hints of new capabilities.
 Were there enough people willing to sign up for the plan?
 Was there really a demand for shared typing shortcuts?